SAREUM HOLDINGS PLC

-Cambridge, UK, 23 April 2021 – Sareum Holdings plc (AIM: SAR), the specialist drug development company delivering targeted small molecule therapeutics to improve the treatment of cancer and autoimmune diseases, announces its unaudited half-yearly results for the six months ended 31 December 2020 and provides an update on significant post-period events.
+Cambridge, UK, 21 February 2022 – Sareum Holdings plc (AIM: SAR), the specialist drug development company delivering targeted small molecule therapeutics to improve the treatment of autoimmune diseases and cancer, announces its unaudited half-year results for the six months ended 31 December 2021 and provides an update on significant post-period developments.

 OPERATIONAL HIGHLIGHTS (including post-period updates)

 “We continue to advance SDC-1801 towards its first clinical trial as a potential new treatment for autoimmune diseases including the acute respiratory symptoms of Covid-19.
 The preliminary findings from the safety and toxicology studies completed in late 2021 were highly encouraging and give us confidence in the promising safety profile of SDC-1801.
 We look forward to receiving the final report in the coming weeks, and to progressing our plan to begin the first clinical trial with SDC-1801 during H2 2022 – an important and exciting milestone for Sareum and supported by the substantial additional funding raised during 2021.
 These new funds will also enable us to accelerate the preclinical development of SDC-1802 through preclinical development.

 “Furthermore, we are also very encouraged that Sierra Oncology is considering several clinical combination studies with SRA737 and that these may begin in the first half of 2022.
 We look forward to further updates on the clinical development of this candidate as the programme progresses.”